rphila/Data-Engineering/Capstone_Project/README.md

 # Laotian Immigration Patterns
 - This project will investigate trends of Laotian immigration to the US in 2016.
 Raw datasets on immigration, city temperature and city demographics will be collected, cleaned and uploaded into S3.
-Then python and Spark will be used to transform the raw data from S3 into a database schema suitable for analysis in a Redshift data warehouse.
+Then Python and Spark will be used to transform the raw data from S3 into a database schema suitable for analysis in a Redshift data warehouse.

 ## Raw Dataset
 - The I94 Immigration Data is in SAS7BDAT format and comes from the US National Tourism and Trade Office: https://travel.trade.gov/research/reports/i94/historical/2016.html
     - _The data dictionary is in the I94_SAS_Labels_Descriptions.SAS file._
 - The World Temperature Data is in csv format and comes from Kaggle: https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data
 - The U.S. City Demographic Data is in csv format and comes from OpenSoft: https://public.opendatasoft.com/explore/dataset/us-cities-demographics/export/
+- The Airport Code Table is a simple csv table of airport codes and corresponding cities.
+It comes from here: https://datahub.io/core/airport-codes#data

 ### Data Model